alexion1/mongodb_express_charts_docker_compose_file/README.md

 Press Ctrl+D to exit Mongo bash shell back to your user terminal.

 Next you can add user authorization and https protocol.
 Note that if you modify *docker-compose.yml* config file while MongoDB is runnning, it may create orphan containers that you would have to remove manually.

-To stop all three containers, type `docker-compose down`.

 ## Connecting from Python API
 To connect from Python API, run the following Docker command: